Blubell26/giuliapacciotti.com/_posts/2026-05-15-a-stubborn-and-steady-refusal-of-the-default.md

 ---
 layout: post
 title: A Stubborn and Steady Refusal of the Default
-description: When I became a single mother the life expected of me was already laid out.
-I looked at it and thought: seriously?
-On refusing the script and building something that actually feels good.
+description: "When I became a single mother the life expected of me was already laid out.
+On refusing the script and building something that actually feels good."
 date: 2026-05-15
 image:
 thumb: